-In October 2020, the Office of Community Oriented Policing Services (COPS Office), the Office of Justice Programs (OJP), and the Office on Violence Against Women (OVW) will launch a new grants management and a new payment management system.
+On October 15, 2020, the Department of Justice’s (DOJ) grant making components—the Office of Community Oriented Policing Services (COPS Office), the Office of Justice Programs (OJP), and the Office on Violence Against Women (OVW)—launched new grants management and payment management systems.

-The upcoming transition to JustGrants and ASAP represents a significant IT modernization effort to develop and implement a single grants management system for all three DOJ grant making components which will:
+The transition to JustGrants and ASAP represented a significant IT modernization effort to develop and implement a single grants management system for all three DOJ grant-making components that—

-- Offer streamlined end-to-end processes, allowing applicants and grantees to move seamlessly through the full grants management lifecycle.
+- offers streamlined end-to-end processes, allowing applicants and grantees to move seamlessly through the full grants management lifecycle;

-- Leverage a shared service payment system to simplify the federal grantee payment user experience and expedite payments.
+- leverages a shared service payment system to simplify the federal grantee payment user experience and expedite payments.

 What is JustGrants?

-- Efficient processes which allow applicants and grantees to track their progress and enter data directly into the system.
+- Efficient processes that allow applicants and grantees to track their progress and enter data directly into the system.

-- Improved access to and accuracy of data through data validation and reporting tools.
+- Broad access to accurate data through data validation and reporting tools.

-- Enhanced automation and availability of electronic forms, reducing the need for uploading attachments and manual data entry.
+- Automation and availability of electronic forms which reduce the need for uploading attachments and manual data entry.

-JustGrants will support all necessary functionalities to carry out grants management work when it launches in October, and it will continue to evolve and improve over time.
-Moving forward, DOJ will continue to enhance the system’s functionality to bring even more benefits to applicants, grant recipients, and DOJ personnel.
+JustGrants will continue to evolve and improve over time.
+Moving forward, DOJ will continue to enhance the system’s functionality to bring even more benefits to applicants, grant recipients and DOJ personnel.

 What is ASAP?

-The Automated Standard Application for Payments (ASAP) is a shared service provided by the Department of the Treasury, which will replace the Grants Payment Request System (GPRS) for grant payments.
+The Automated Standard Application for Payments (ASAP) is a shared service provided by the Department of the Treasury for grant payments.
 ASAP allows organizations receiving federal funding to draw funds securely through pre-authorized accounts established by the agency issuing the payment.

 - No fees for recipient organizations or payment requestors to use the system.

-- Faster payment processing times, including same or next day payment options.
+- Rapid payment processing times, including same- or next-day payment options.

 - Self-service banking for recipients through the ability to request and receive payments online.

-- Electronic funding return options which replace time consuming and costly paper returns.
+- Electronic funding return options which reduce cost and time compared to paper-based return processes.